 Load Letters (LL) allow providers to submit claims that are outside of the timely filing period.
 Providers may submit requests on the LL form.
 Providers have 60 days from the date of the load letter to submit the claim with the attached form for review by the fiscal agent.

 NOTE: The purpose of the Load Letter is to allow providers to submit claims outside of the timely filing period if the member was retroactively enrolled; however, it is not a guarantee of payment.
-If the member was enrolled on the date of service but failed to inform the provider of that existing coverage, the certification for Delayed Eligibility Notification can be used.
+If the member was enrolled on the date of service but failed to inform the provider of that existing coverage, the provider must obtain that information within 365 days.

 For CHP+ members, please contact the HMO listed on the back of the member's medical card for a Load Letter.

-The Load Letter Request form is available under Other Forms in the Forms section.
+The Load Letter Request form is available under Claim Forms and Attachment in the Forms section.
 Upon receiving the request from providers, the Department will generate a Load Letter as long as the request meets all criteria.

 All Load Letter requests should be faxed to the Department at 303-866-2082 or via encrypted email to email@example.com.
 Use Load Letter Request as the subject.
 Do not use the member's State ID in the subject line.

 Members with coverage by Medicare and Medicaid are referred to as Medicare-Medicaid enrollees.
 Providers are reminded that Medicaid is always the payer of last resort, therefore, services for Medicare-Medicaid enrollees must be billed first to Medicare.
 Providers must be able to show evidence that claims for members with dual eligibility, where appropriate, have been denied by Medicare prior to submission to the Colorado Medical Assistance Program.
 Per the Provider Participation Agreement, this evidence must be retained for six years following the Medicare denial.
 The Colorado Medical Assistance Program requires that the Medicare Standard Paper Remit (SPR) accompany any paper claims submitted for Medicare-Medicaid enrollees.

 Please call the Provider Services Call Center at 1 (844) 235-2387 (toll-free) 7am – 5pm Monday, Tuesday & Thursday, and 10am - 5pm Wednesday and Friday (MST). with questions.